 How will students be notified if they are taking the right courses to satisfy the financial aid requirements?

 Students will receive an email regarding their registration and courses not counted in their program within 2-3 days after completing registration.
 Students can also see an alert in their myPellissippi account.
 Students should monitor their school email account and take action promptly.

-Students receiving financial aid are welcome to take classes which are not required for their Program of Study.
+Students receiving financial aid are welcome to take classes that are not required for their Program of Study.
 However, they will need to pay for those classes out-of-pocket or with excess financial aid.

-If students think a course should count, but it isn’t, they should contact their academic advisor.
+If students think a course should count, but it isn’t, they should contact their academic or faculty advisor.